Discovering a Wealth of History and Culture in Berlin, Germany

-Another of our stops was to the Memorial of the Murdered Jews of Europe, or simply the Holocaust Memorial.
+Another of our stops was to the Memorial to the Murdered Jews of Europe, or simply the Holocaust Memorial.
 Designed by NY architect Peter Eisenman, it consists of 2711 black and shiny concrete blocks, different sizes and heights, and strategically placed around a plot of property.
 I did not care for this monument, nor understand it, and that appears to be the common feeling as it has been the center of much controversy and dislike in the community.
 Mere steps away, in what appears to be a parking lot lies the bunker where Hitler allegedly committed suicide.
 Our tour guide just spoke briefly about it and showed us the location, but did not take us there.

 Delicious Eats in Berlin

 Cheesy Checkpoint Charlie

 Our tour was running behind on time, so we only had 10 minutes to sightsee in this very congested area.
 It was so crowded that our bus had to park 3 blocks away.
 The sight of my friend and I bolting off the bus and running to the checkpoint for pictures and a stamp in our passports (yes, we are Americans) was hilarious.

 Berlin, Germany: Checked Off My Bucket List

 Be sure to try a currywurst, Berlin’s most popular fast food item.
 It is a hot sausage cut in slices with curry powder and ketchup.
 You can be in two places at one time.
 Straddle the line that divided East and West Berlin, as the outline of the brick wall is still on the streets.